18F/pdf-forms-tutorial/README.md

 # How To

 Below are the steps to teach you the process of "digitizing" a PDF form.
-A benefit of digitizing a PDF form us that you can store information as data and not as difficult-to-search files.
+A benefit of digitizing a PDF form is that you can store information as data and not as difficult-to-search files.
 Think of the filled PDF as one of many possible rendering implementations.
 The underlying data, once de-coupled from the PDF can be repurposed in useful ways, such as easy reporting.
 For example, suppose the underlying data is stored in a SQL database:

 ```
 SELECT * FROM forms WHERE form.end_date < '2015-09-13';